wordofwarning/wordofwarning.org/current/2014-autumnwinter/index.md

 Old friends [Action Hero](/current/2014-autumnwinter/actionhero) (last seen [2 years ago](/archive/2012-autumnwinter/goproject)) find out what it means to be a winner at Contact in a wistful yearning for a world that never really existed — high school storylines, inspiring locker room speeches and cheap sentimentality tell us an underdog story that's been told a million times before.

-Glitter, chicken legs and a rice pudding piñata return us to The Lowry Studio as [Selina Thompson](/current/2014-autumnwinter/thompson) invites you to her own version of a midnight feast: confessions made over coffee at Weight Watchers and sloppy drunken story-telling over a 3am kebab in a powerful portrayal of how we live with our bodies.
+Glitter, chicken legs and a rice pudding piñata return us to The Lowry Studio in [Selina Thompson](/current/2014-autumnwinter/thompson)'s version of a midnight feast — sitting somewhere between confessions made over coffee at Weight Watchers and sloppy drunken story-telling over a 3am kebab, it's a powerful portrayal of how we live with our bodies.
-Glitter, chicken legs and a rice pudding piñata return us to The Lowry Studio in [Selina Thompson](/current/2014-autumnwinter/thompson)'s powerful portrayal of how we live with our bodies — inviting us to her own version of a midnight feast, somewhere between confessions made over coffee at Weight Watchers, and sloppy drunken story-telling over a 3am kebab.

 We look forward to seeing you at some or all of it; if you want to check out what happened last season, have a look at our [Spring/Summer 2014 archive](/archive/2014-springsummer).

 ####What is Word of Warning and where did it come from?